lelylan/people/README.md

 # People API

-People API for Lelylan authentication and authorization.
-[Learn more](http://dev.lelylan.com/rest/authentication/)
+People API for authentication and authorization of third party apps.

 ## Requirements